robertoamoreno/ai-pm-agent/README.md

 ## How It Works

 1. **Upload Phase**
-   - Download your Loom video demonstration with SRT subtitles
+   - Download your Loom video or any other video demonstration with SRT subtitles
    - Upload the video and SRT file to the application
    - Automatic subtitle parsing and synchronization